EmberMotion Privacy Policy

 Based on what you tell us and the movement assessment, the app produces:

-- A personalised findings report and corrective program
+- A personalised movement summary and training program

-We keep these so you can see your progress over time and access your results across devices.
+These are performance and training metrics.
+We keep them so you can track your training across sessions and access your results across devices.

 Information about your device and how you use the app